NBP77/Password-Generator/README.md

 -Has functioning console logs that show you code is working

--Completes the whole password proccess but is not at the point where it shows you the password when you hit the button
+-Completes the whole password proccess but is not at the point where it shows you the password when you hit the button.

 ## Credits